 Richard A. Lerner, M.D.
 Dr. Lerner has served as a director of the Company since March 2007.
 Dr. Lerner has been President of The Scripps Research Institute, a private, non-profit biomedical research organization, since 1986.
 Dr. Lerner is a member of numerous scientific associations, including the National Academy of Science and the Royal Swedish Academy of Sciences.
-Dr. Lerner serves as director of Kraft Foods, Inc. (NYSE:KFT) and Sequinom, Inc. (Nasdaq:SQNM), a life sciences company.
-He is also on the Board of Directors for Xencor and Intra-Cellular Therapies, two privately held biotechnology companies, and serves on the Siemens' Advisory Board for Molecular Medicine of Siemens AG.
+Dr. Lerner serves as director of Kraft Foods, Inc. (NYSE:KFT) and Sequenom, Inc. (Nasdaq:SQNM), a life sciences company.
+He is also on the Board of Directors for Intra-Cellular Therapies, a privately held biotechnology company.
+He previously served as a director of Xencor, a privately held biotechnology company, and on the Siemens' Advisory Board for Molecular Medicine of Siemens AG.